daniel-shapiro-NYO/LLM-Wiki_training/README.md

 Imagine you are three months into an engagement.
 You have 180 documents: the client's annual reports, board strategy presentations, financial filings, prior analyses your team has produced, and a stack of industry research.
-A partner asks you to pull together a two-page briefing on the client's core strategic tensions before a meeting with the key sponsor the next morning.
+You're asked to pull together a two-page briefing on the client's core strategic tensions before a meeting with the key sponsor the next morning.